Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên27/12/2023

-Tonight, December 27, the Ministry of Health announced that the Central Institute of Hygiene and Epidemiology (Ministry of Health) has sent a document to the institutes of hygiene and epidemiology, Pasteur Institutes, and disease control centers of 63 provinces and cities regarding the allocation of the "5 in 1" vaccine DPT-VGB-Hib (diphtheria, whooping cough, tetanus, hepatitis B, and pneumonia and purulent meningitis caused by Hib bacteria) for the expanded immunization program.
+This evening, December 27, the Ministry of Health announced that the National Institute of Hygiene and Epidemiology (Ministry of Health) has sent a document to the institutes of hygiene and epidemiology, Pasteur Institutes, and disease control centers of 63 provinces and cities regarding the allocation of the "5 in 1" vaccine DPT-VGB-Hib (diphtheria, whooping cough, tetanus, hepatitis B, and pneumonia and purulent meningitis caused by Hib bacteria) for the expanded immunization program.

 Chính thức phân bổ vắc xin '5 trong 1' tiêm chủng mở rộng- Ảnh 1.

-490,600 doses of DPT-VGB-Hib vaccine donated by the Australian government to Vietnam are being distributed to provinces and cities for free vaccination for young children.
+490,600 doses of DPT-VGB-Hib vaccine sponsored by the Australian government to Vietnam are being distributed to provinces and cities for free vaccination for young children.

 Previously, on December 16, the National Institute of Hygiene and Epidemiology received 490,600 doses of DPT-VGB-Hib vaccine sponsored by the Australian government for Vietnam through the United Nations Children's Fund (UNICEF).

-After receiving, the National Institute of Hygiene and Epidemiology sent the sample and request for inspection to the National Institute for Control of Vaccines and Biologicals for quality inspection before putting into use according to regulations of the Ministry of Health.
+After receiving, the National Institute of Hygiene and Epidemiology sent samples and inspection request documents to the National Institute for Control of Vaccines and Biologicals for quality inspection before putting into use according to regulations of the Ministry of Health.

-On December 26, the National Institute for Control of Vaccines and Biologicals issued a certificate of origin, qualifying the above vaccines for use.
+On December 26, the National Institute for Control of Vaccines and Biologicals issued a certificate of origin, qualifying the above vaccines to be put into use.

-The distributed DPT-VGB-Hib vaccine has been delivered to the Institutes of Hygiene and Epidemiology, Pasteur in 4 regions including the North, South, Central and Central Highlands, ready to be distributed to provinces and cities.
+The distributed DPT-VGB-Hib vaccine has been delivered to the Institutes of Hygiene and Epidemiology, Pasteur in 4 regions including the North, South, Central and Central Highlands, ready for distribution to provinces and cities.

 DPT-VGB-Hib vaccine is deployed at commune and ward health stations nationwide, providing free vaccination to children in the expanded immunization program, from the beginning of January 2024.